aws/aws-cdk/packages/aws-cdk-lib/aws-ecs-patterns/README.md

 If you specify the option `recordType` you can decide if you want the construct to use CNAME or Route53-Aliases as record sets.

-If you specify the option `containerCpu` allows you to set the minimum number of CPU units to reserve for the container.
+To set the minimum number of CPU units to reserve for the container, you can use the `containerCpu` property.

-If you specify the option `containerMemoryLimitMiB` allows you to set the amount of memory (in MiB) to provide to the container.
+To set the amount of memory (in MiB) to provide to the container, you can use the `containerMemoryLimitMiB` property.

 If you need to encrypt the traffic between the load balancer and the ECS tasks, you can set the `targetProtocol` to `HTTPS`.